12th CBSE NCERT Political Science 2 Reasons for Congress Party Dominance in Early Elections

 A Electronic Voting Machines (EVMs)

-D Verbal declaration of choice to a polling officer.
+D Oral declaration of preference to a polling officer.

 Answer

-In the first general election, each polling booth had a separate box for each candidate, marked with their election symbol.
-Voters were given a blank ballot paper to drop into the box of their chosen candidate.
+In the first general election, voters were given a blank ballot paper to drop into a box specifically designated for their chosen candidate, marked with their election symbol.

 Explanation